 Every time Tet comes, alcohol poisoning becomes a worrying health problem.

-At the end of the year, when parties, meetings and summaries are frequent, the risk of alcohol poisoning increases, especially in cases of drinking fake alcohol, alcohol mixed with alcohol or poor quality alcohol.
+During the last days of the year, when parties, meetings and year-end parties take place frequently, the risk of alcohol poisoning increases, especially in cases of drinking fake alcohol, alcohol-mixed alcohol or poor quality alcohol.

 Dr. Nguyen Kim Son is consulting a patient about alcohol poisoning. |